toolleeo/cli-apps/README.md

 * [rpg-cli](https://github.com/facundoolano/rpg-cli) - Your filesystem as a dungeon!
 * [sku](https://github.com/fedeztk/sku) - Simple TUI written in go to play sudoku in the terminal.
 * [Slash'EM](http://slashem.sourceforge.net/) - Rogue-like game derived from `nethack` offering extra features, monsters, and items; includes a GUI version.
+* [sssnake](https://github.com/AngelJumbo/sssnake) - (Smart and sexy snake) The classic snake game for the terminal that can plays itself and be use like a screensaver.
 * StarWars vision - See Star Wars in ASCII with ``telnet towel.blinkenlights.nl``.
 * [Terminal Phase](https://dustycloud.org/blog/terminal-phase-1.0/) - A space shooter game you can play in your terminal.
 * [terminal_board_games](https://github.com/salt-die/terminally_bored_terminal_board_games) - Board games for the terminal.